 1. What is The Wire?

-The Wire is an independent, monthly music magazine covering a wide range of alternative, underground and non-mainstream musics.
+The Wire is an independent print and online music magazine covering a wide range of alternative, underground and non-mainstream musics.
 The Wire celebrates and interrogates the most visionary and inspiring, subversive and radical, marginalised and undervalued musicians on the planet, past and present, in the realms of avant rock, electronica, hiphop, new jazz, modern composition, traditional musics and beyond.
 Passionate, intelligent and provocative, The Wire wages war on the mundane and the mediocre.
 Its office is based in London, but it serves an international readership.

 2. How old is The Wire?

-The magazine was founded in 1982, primarily as a jazz and New Music magazine, with a brief to "unravel the mysteries of music and musicians for those who look for fundamental answers about the nature of music...".
-Between 1984-2000 it was owned by Naim Attallah's Namara Group.
-In December 2000 it was purchased in a management buy-out organised by the magazine's staff and has been run independently ever since.
+The magazine was founded in 1982, primarily as a jazz and new music magazine, with a brief to "unravel the mysteries of music and musicians for those who look for fundamental answers about the nature of music...".
+Between 1984-2000 it was owned by Namara, a small independent London-based media company that also owned Quartet Books, The Women’s Press and The Literary Review.
+In December 2000 it was purchased in a worker's buy-out organised by the magazine's then six full time staff and has been run that way ever since.

 3. Who is The Wire?